abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 ```

 ## Paging and Sorting
-`JpaRepository` extends from `PagingAndSortingRepository` and we can pass `Pageable` along with a sort param.
+`JpaRepository` extends from both `PagingAndSortingRepository` and `CrudRepository` and contains methods from both of them.

+We can pass it `Pageable` objects along with sort param to allow paging and sorting.

 ### Paging
 ```java